csadaka2/ordinary_chondrites_pairing/README.md

 ```
 4. **Estimate Meteorites After Pairing:**

-Extract values above the diagonal of the pairing matrix, calculate the mean of the pairing probabilities, and estimate the number of meteorites after pairing**:
+Extract values above the diagonal of the pairing matrix, calculate the mean of the pairing probabilities, and estimate the number of meteorites after pairing:
 ```python
 # Extract values above the diagonal of the pairing matrix
 pairing_values_test = df_pairing_test.values